DanielLin9406/handcraft-material-ui-form/README.md

     > Use useState for basic and simple/small size applications.
     > Use useState + useReducer + useContext for advanced/medium size applications.
     > Use useState/useReducer + Redux for complex/large size applications.
+- Debounce
+  - In order to increase the efficiency of processing, I set a delay of 250 micro-second validating the input value after the value was changed.

+## Guide

+Since there is no cookie/session nor server provided, the page is going to redirect to login page.
+If you directly go to /catalog or productlist page, you will be redirect to login page as well.